 In order to recognize achievement and to increase interest in mathematics, the Redwood Empire Mathematics Tournament is held every spring on the campus of Humboldt State University.
 The Tournament was founded in 1960 by Dr. James E. Householder.
-The fifty-fourth annual event was held on April 13, 2013.
+The fifty-fifth annual event will be held on March 29, 2014.

 Junior and senior high schools are invited to select participants from the seventh through twelfth grades.
 The selection of participants from each school is based on criteria determined by that school.

 The prizes are of a mathematical nature and are as numerous as possible.
 The policy on prizes is to have a broad basis for awards so that as many of the students as possible receive an interesting, enjoyable, and educationally useful prize celebrating his or her skill and ability.
 It is hoped that at least two-thirds of the participants will receive an appropriate prize.
 The Elvada Trautmann Mathematics Scholarship, in the amount of $500, is awarded to the leading senior whose first year of college is at Humboldt State University.
 The James E. Householder Awards and Michael Tucker Awards are presented at the upper, middle, and lower division levels.

 The tests given cover the material usually taught in the relevant grades.
 The questions are designed to measure reasoning ability apart from computational skills.
 The best preparation for the Tournament is the mastery of fundamental course work.
 Calculators are permitted on the tests; calculators should be brought by the students or provided by their schools.

 Mathematical talks of interest are scheduled, and various members of the University Mathematics Department are available for conversation, comment, and exchange of ideas.

 For further information contact: